biosustain/set_up_grasp_models/README.md

  - Python 3.6+
  - numpy==1.16.2
  - pandas==0.24.2
- - xlrd==1.2.0
+ - XlsxWriter==1.1.7

-While almost any version of numpy and XlsxWriter should work, the same might not be true for pandas.
+ - equilibrator-api==0.2.1b1

-If you use this package to get Gibbs energies from equilibrator you will also need to install equilibrator-api v0.1.26 with `pip install equilibrator-api==0.1.26`.
+While almost any version of numpy and XlsxWriter should work, the same might not be true for pandas, and certainly is not for equilibrator-api.

 #### Requirements files: